1922 Vanderbilt Commodores football team: Week 9: Sewanee

-Postseason
+After the season

 The 1922 season was among the best in Vanderbilt and in Southern football history.
 Many publications listed Vanderbilt's season as best in the South.
 Among sportswriters, Georgia Tech seemed the only challenger for the mythical Southern crown, though the 1922 SoCon championship was officially a tie between Vanderbilt, Georgia Tech, and North Carolina.
 The Commodores therefore shared a conference title for the second year in a row, having tied with Georgia Bulldogs for the SIAA championship in 1921.
 Vanderbilt's defense was universally acknowledged as the best in the South.
 One sports editor wrote: "Vanderbilt has a defensive system any coach would give his right eye to possess."
 Vanderbilt's defense held Michigan, Tennessee, Georgia, and Texas when all were within 3 yard of the goal.

 Coach Dan McGugin's record in intersectional matchups started to attract attention.
 He had beaten the Carlisle Indians 4-0 in 1906, tied Navy on the road in 1907, tied with Yale on the road in 1910, lost a close fight with Harvard 9–3 in 1912; to which could be added the 1922 scoreless tie with Michigan.
 The next year the Commodores were again scheduled to play Michigan and Texas.
 Both matches were to be away games, while the rest of the schedule would be played at home.
 At the annual football banquet on December 5, quarterback Doc Kuhn was elected captain of the Commodore squad for 1923.